 Padding & Protection

-There are two basic rules when it comes to determining whether or not your short's chamois is worth the salt you are going to sweat all over it: 1) the layers of padding it provides, and 2) its "memory."
-While the chamois is certainly thicker than other shorts in this review (the REI Co-Op Cycles 9" Short and Canari Pro Gel, most notably) the chamois is the Achilles Heel of this otherwise excellent short.
+There are two basic rules when it comes to determining whether or not your short's chamois is worth the salt you are going to sweat all over it: 1) the amount of padding it provides, and 2) its ability to bounce back after a tough pounding (a.k.a.: your ride).
+While the chamois is certainly thicker than some shorts in this review, it's also the Achilles Heel of this otherwise excellent short.

 While one would expect the orange chamois to have a contoured landscape—thicker below the sit bones and thinner elsewhere, the Elite Pursuit's chamois is as mountainous as Kansas.
-Not only that, the chamois "slouches" as the miles accumulate, like a tire with a hole in it.
+Because of this, the chamois doesn't "move" with the rider, but tends to bunch awkwardly.

 That's not to say it's downright awful: the short does fine for rides under two hours.
 Once the miles start to accumulate, though, the chamois bunches and becomes quite uncomfortable.
 The short is protective in other, important ways: high-visibility reflective strips add much-needed safety on early-morning or evening rides, and SPF 50 protection keeps your thighs from getting fried.

 Our testers appreciated the nylon lycra blend that offers swift wicking and quick-drying responsiveness.
 It wicks away sweat with ease, keeping you nice and dry, even on a hot, summer day.
 In the soak-test, the Elite Pursuit stood its ground against other shorts included in this review.
-The short performed among the top 30% of shorts we tested, alongside the Shebeest Petunia Bib, the SUGOI RS Pro Bib and the Castelli Velocissima Bib.
+The short performed among the top 30% of shorts we tested.

-Not too long, not too wild, not too cheap: Pearl Izumi dishes up a consistent, comfortable ride that will last you for your cycling life.
+Not too tight, not too smooth, not too cheap: Pearl Izumi offers comfort and compression that will last you for your cycling life.
 We were incredibly impressed with the warranty policy that will keep your shorts in tip-top condition for years after you purchase them.
 Pearl Izumi offers a lifetime guarantee on their shorts for anything other than road rash.
 These shorts are sure to be your go-to short if you want a short that will probably last longer than you will.

 The inner thighs already began to see some wear after 2.5 months of testing.
 This could be problematic for the short.

-This is the short that can handle day in, day out training.
+This is the short that can handle day-in, day-out training.
 From short rides to longish rides, the Elite Pursuit has you covered.
-In that respect, it ranks close to the Louis Garneau Fit Sensor 7.5, the Castelli Free Aero, and the Castelli Velocissima Bib - all very competent products that will do the job they are designed to do.
-We wouldn't recommend taking this short on 100+ mile rides, however, due to the chamois which, after 4 hours, starts to slouch.
+We wouldn't recommend taking this short on 100+ mile rides, however, due to the chamois which, after several hours, starts to slouch.

 Cycling shorts enable you to go to all sorts of amazing places - everywhere from mountaintops to your local coffeehouse.
 Pictured left: Louis Garneau Fit Sensor 7.5. and right, the Pearl Izumi Elite Pursuit.